BTTAI-Kaggle-AJL-Team13/Equitable-AI-for-Dermatology/README.md

 Our team performed various steps to ensure the data was clean, uniformly sized, and ready for model input.
 - Imported essential libraries, including Keras, PIL, NumPy, and scikit-learn
 - Extracted image dimensions and RGB pixel values from JPEG files in the training directory
-- Resized images to 128x128 pixels and normalized pixel values to the range [0,1] to standardize input for the model
+- Resized images to a consistent size and normalized pixel values to the range [0,1] to standardize input for the model
 - Filtered out samples labeled as "Wrongly Labelled"
 - One-hot encoded categorical variables